 France is not famed as much as Italy regarding the elegant gardens that spread so vigorously.
 Historic and romantic France will enchant you from Loire valley through Paris towards Provence.
 Searching for blooms in France will take you back in time through rooling hills and ancient magic.
 That „je ne sais quoi“ feeling is not present only in Paris.
 I collaborated with around dozen travel bloggers to take you to this fairy-tale journey.

 Monet’s Garden in Giverny contributed by Gabi from Under Flowery Sky

-The Garden is divided into two parts, one belonging to the house and the other is a Japanese water garden on the other side of the road.
-The famous water lilies will take you into one of his paintings which appear in the middle of April.
+The Garden is divided into two parts.
+One belongs to the house and the other is a Japanese water garden on the other side of the road.
+The famous water lilies will take you into one of his paintings, which appear in the middle of April.
 Their full blooms is during the summer in July and August.

 This colourful rhapsody is filled with tulips, irises, lavender, hyacinth, rhododendrons, poppies and many other flowers.
 Water lilies and the famous Japanese bridge were inspired by the prints that Monet collected.

 Water garden will enchant you with whisterias, willows and the picturesque ambience.

 The Gardens are usually open from March till October, this year re-opening May 17th.
 Monet’s house is full of details, specially kitchen that is painted in yellow.

 The Monet’s Garden is easily reachable by train Paris- Vernon but tickes should be bought much in advance.
 From Vernon the touristic train drives to Giverny and costs 8 euros.

 Jardin de Albert Kahn near Paris contributed by Lena Drevermann from Salut from Paris